Youth Leadership Development: Middle School Retreats

 Casa Romero’s Urban Plunge experiences develop cultural sensitivity and awareness of urban issues through reflection, prayer, service projects and agency visits.
 An Urban Plunge is perfect for:

 Anyone eager to learn about justice and solidarity

 Hunger and Homelessness

 Groups examine more critically two issues those living in poverty are forced to face, homelessness and hunger.
-Groups reflect on the poverty rates of different demographics of people in an urban population, examine culturally stereotypes associated with living in poverty.
+Groups reflect on the poverty rates of different demographics of people in an urban population, examine cultural stereotypes associated with living in poverty.

 Groups will critically examine the obstacles immigrants face when applying for United States Citizenship and lawful permanent residency.
 Groups will reflect on common misconceptions regarding immigration.
 Groups will understand the Catholic Social Justice principle, human dignity, as it relates to just treatment to all individuals regardless of their immigrant states.

 Groups understand how our faith calls us to be stewards of the earth and care for Creation.
-Groups are educated on food justice and recognize the many ways they can contribute to beatifying their local neighborhoods.
+Groups are educated on food justice and recognize the many ways they can contribute to beautifying their local neighborhoods.

 Domestic Violence is an unbiased pandemic which is prevalent all over the world.
 Groups engage in discussion about the commonalities and differences in domestic violence across various cultures.